 Who We Are

-The Canadian International Resources and Development Institute (CIRDI) is a coalition of three leading universities: University of British Columbia, Simon Fraser University and Polytechnique Montréal.
+The Canadian International Resources and Development Institute (CIRDI) was founded by three leading universities: University of British Columbia, Simon Fraser University and Polytechnique Montréal.
 CIRDI is an Institute at the University of British Columbia and a partner of UBC’s School of Public Policy and Global Affairs.

 We are an independent centre of expertise in natural resource-led development.
 We work at the request of developing country governments that seek to strengthen their capacity to govern and manage their natural resources for the benefit of their people.

 We believe that all countries can benefit from transparent, accountable institutions that represent and serve the people; that diversity is a strength and that economies do better when everyone has a chance to succeed.

 With Canadian and international partners, we provide leading-practice advice, technical support, training and applied research as well as a platform for innovative thinking, knowledge mobilization and shared learning.
 Our academic and operational independence enables us to act as a neutral convener in complex, multi-stakeholder environments.

 - Environment and Climate Change (with a focus on Integrated Resource Management)

 How We Work